tin-feather/TinFeather/posts/on-pronouns/index.rst

 Choice of third-person pronoun is an issue of the modern world that simply did not exist in my youth.
-Such issues are, however, to the aims of Tin Feathers.
+Such issues are, however, orthogonal to the aims of Tin Feathers.
 I do feel the need to speak briefly of first-person pronouns.

+..
+TEASER_END

 "I" or "we"?
 Both are problematic.
 The first is egotistical and pretentious; the second presumptious.
 Do I have a right to speak for all?
 Do I have a right to